‘Grimm’ Season 6 Episode 1 Turns Nick Into A Fugitive

 Renard’s manhunt for the fugitive Grimm potentially falling apart supports spoilers from TVLine which said that a new enemy would appear about halfway through the season.
 That means the illegitimate royal child may find himself forced back into an alliance with the Grimm and his friends.
 Episode 3 is also David Giuntoli’s Grimm directorial premiere, further supporting the idea that the episode will be monumental in some way.

-Grimm Executive producers David Greenwalt and Jim Kouf spoke with TV Guide after the Season 6 premiere to discuss the season’s direction, including potential tragedy.
+Grimm executive producers David Greenwalt and Jim Kouf spoke with TV Guide after the Season 6 premiere to discuss the season’s direction, including potential tragedy.

 When asked how soon Nick will regret relying on the magic stick, Greenwalt says, “Very soon, and ultimately very tragically and sadly.”